gr-yb/yugabyte-differential-backup/README.md

-A repository of preliminary designs for Yugabyte database features, enhancements, or fixes
+A repository of for the Yugabyte differential backup and restore database feature